 - Be prepared to prove that you served each respondent with the Request to Amend and Application for Dispute Resolution and supporting evidence.

 Submit your Request to Amend an Application for Dispute Resolution in person at any Service BC Office or the Residential Tenancy Branch Office in Burnaby.

 An applicant may not submit a Request to Amend an Application for Dispute Resolution by uploading it the Dispute Access Site.

 A request to Amend an Application for Dispute Resolution is not required in circumstances that can reasonably be anticipated, such as when the amount of rent owing has increased.
 In these cases, the application may be amended at the hearing.

 When calculating the due date, do not count:

 - The day a person, business or the Residential Tenancy Branch receives the documents

 - The day of the hearing

-If the last possible day for the Amendment to an Application for Dispute Resolution to be received falls on a day that a business is not open, the last possible day becomes the next day that the business is open.
+If the last possible day for the Request to Amend an Application for Dispute Resolution to be received falls on a day that a business is not open, the last possible day becomes the next day that the business is open.